Skip to main content

 Step 1: Connect to Your Server via SSH

-Once your VPS is provisioned, you'll connect to it from your terminal:
+Once your VPS is provisioned, connect from your terminal:

 ssh root@YOUR_SERVER_IP